MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--customization-and-development.md

 - Configurable platforms and products are generally used in their default state
 - There is little appreciation of the capabilities of platforms to meet business needs more closely
-- There is no systematic review of platform capabilities, feature roadmap and application of features sets to unaddressed business needs
+- There is no systematic review of platform capabilities, feature road map and application of features sets to unaddressed business needs

 #### Low Code